commotum/intro2agi/ECE-401/02 - Synthesis/notes.md

 Today's Date: 01/18/2025
 Starting at: 00:41:40 of Lecture 02 - The spelled-out intro to language modeling： building makemore

+> “A reliable way to make people believe in falsehoods is frequent repetition, because familiarity is not easily distinguished from truth.
+Authoritarian institutions and marketers have always known this fact.”
+> ― Daniel Kahneman, *Thinking, Fast and Slow*

 ## Past Sessions

 ### Session 01